Interstate Business Route 40

 Business Loop I-40 (BL-34-P) travels 2.92 miles on the south side of I-40 along Old U.S. 66 through the city of Moriarity.
 The business route begins at a trumpet interchange (Exit 194) with Old U.S. 66 adjacent to the east end of NM 333 (old U.S. 66 west to Albuquerque).
 The east end is located at Exit 197 where I-40 directly replaced U.S. 66 east to Exit 203.

 The Santa Rosa business route follows a combination of Historic U.S. 66, U.S. 54 and U.S. 84 between Exits 273 and 277.
-BL-35-P totals 4.37 miles along Coronado Street, Park Avenue and Will Rogers Road.
+BL-35-P measures 4.37 miles in length along Coronado Street, Park Avenue and Will Rogers Road.
 A number of traveler services line the business loop west and east of Exit 275, where it shifts sides with I-40.

 Business Loop I-40 joins Tucumcari Boulevard east from Exit 325 to Downtown and a return to I-40 at Exit 335.
 U.S. 54 accompanies the route from I-40 east to Railroad Avenue as well.